 They are the ones who can boost their self-confidence and help them get into the right state of mind before the game.
-Kids who choose chess over other sports do so because they like it, so it is important to allow them to enjoy the game.
-It’s important to not put a lot of pressure on them; winning a game isn’t everything and they shouldn’t be devastated when they lose one.
+Kids who choose chess over other sports do so because they like it.
+So, it is important to allow them to enjoy the game.
+It’s important to not put a lot of pressure on them; winning a game isn’t everything and they shouldn’t feel devastated when they lose one.

 It’s part of the game and of the learning process.

 2. Deal with Losses